blueag8/Photography_Website/README.md

 Login to Heroku if using the CLI

     heroku login

-You will need to set up your config variables in the settings.
+You will need to create or sign into any thset up your config variables in the settings.

 These will include: